 Don’t read on a screen, though; for writings that are not available in print, I recommend you print for yourself.
 Only do your readings in paper books, because research shows that people assimilate what they read much better this way.
 This will also help you avoid computer distractions.
 If you can, get hard cover or leather-bound books that will hold up.
 I will be reading out of The History of Redemption.
 This excellent volume contains multiple Ellen White books, namely the Conflict of the Ages series, Christ’s Object Lessons, Mount of Blessings and Steps to Christ.

 Are you ready to join us in this wonderful new adventure in God’s Word, beloved?
 Let’s seek the revival of the Holy Spirit together!
-I leave you with these poignant words from the pen of inspiration, which summarize the purpose of this reading plan beautifully.
+I leave you with these poignant words from the pen of inspiration.

 THERE IS MORE TIME SPENT IN EATING AND DRINKING THAN IN STUDYING THE WORD OF GOD, AND WE WANT YOU TO REFORM IN THIS.